Microsoft says new breach discovered in probe of suspected SolarWinds hackers | Technology

 Microsoft warned affected customers to be careful about communications to their billing contacts and consider changing those usernames and email addresses, as well as barring old usernames from logging in.
 Microsoft said it was aware of three entities that had been compromised in the phishing campaign.

-It did not immediately clear whether any had been among those whose data was viewed through the support agent, or if the agent had been tricked by the broader campaign.
-Microsoft did not say whether the agent was a contractor or a direct employee.
+It did not immediately clarify whether any had been among those whose data was viewed through the support agent, or if the agent had been tricked by the broader campaign.
+Microsoft did not say whether the agent was at a contractor or a direct employee.

 A spokesman said the latest breach by the threat actor was not part of Nobelium's previous successful attack on Microsoft, in which it obtained some source code.
 In the SolarWinds attack, the group altered code at that company to access SolarWinds customers, including nine U.S. federal agencies.